martimunicoy/TrailerController/README.md

 * Numpy 1.13.1
 * Matplotlib 2.0.2

+To save the animation as a mp4 video file, the following Python library is also required:
+* ffmpeg 3.4.1

 No other Python versions nor library versions have been tested so far.

 ## Instructions